jobovy/apogee/README.rst

 which the baseline is used outside of the window.
-For most elements of interest this is very fast, because their lines only span a narrow wavelength range: some quick testing seems to indicate that as long as the total wavelength region spanned by an element's is less than about 80 Angstrom, using the ``windows`` function is faster than synthesizing the whole spectrum.
+For most elements of interest this is very fast, because their lines only span a narrow wavelength range: some quick testing seems to indicate that as long as the total wavelength region spanned by an element's windows is less than about 80 Angstrom, using the ``windows`` function is faster than synthesizing the whole spectrum.
 The wavelength region spanned by an element's windows can be computed with ``apogee.spec.window.total_dlambda``.
 The baseline can be pre-computed